Characters: Casino Royale

 - And Your Little Dog Too: Obanno threatens to chop off her hand with a machete if Le Chiffre doesn't give his money back.

-- Blondes are Evil: She's an attractive blond who works for the very evil Le Chiffre.
+- Blondes Are Evil: She's an attractive blonde who works for the very evil Le Chiffre.

 - Gambler Groupie: Le Chiffre uses her the same way Bond uses Vesper : a distraction for the other competitors during the card game.

 - Killed Off Screen: Mr. White arrives while Le Chiffre, Valenka and Kratt are questioning Vesper Lynd and Bond.
-Her death is not witnessed onscreen, but it is assumed that Mr. White executed her as well as Le Chiffre and his bodyguards.
+Her death is not witnessed onscreen, but it is assumed that the gunshots we hear before Mr. White bursts in and shoots Le Chiffre are the ones that kill Valenka and Kratt.

 - Moral Myopia: She's terrified when Obanno attacks her boyfriend and threatens to mutilate her.
 Later in the film, however, she's smug and devoid of pity when Le Chiffre kidnaps Vesper and brutalizes Bond.